 Why Choose Mount Sinai

-At Mount Sinai, the Rehabilitation Medicine team offers a continuum of care from the onset of disability through long-term and community care.
+At Mount Sinai, the Rehabilitation Center team offers a continuum of care from the onset of disability through long-term and community care.

 The National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR) awards grants to institutions that are national leaders in medical research and patient care and provide the highest level of comprehensive specialty services, from the point of injury through rehabilitation and re-entry into full community life.